wtmatlock/dtp-comparative-genomics/README.md

 - What happens when you increase the Mash sketch size?

 ## Classifying *E. coli* sequences
-The ways we have analysed our *E. coli* chromosomes above are often incoportated alongside other classification techniques.
+The ways we have analysed our *E. coli* chromosomes above are often incorporated alongside other classification techniques.
 These techniques offer more coarse-grained resolution than the gene and *k*-mer sharing analysis we have just peformed.
 Have a look at the two tools below, explore their parameters, and try running them on our *E. coli* sample:

 - [Multilocus sequence typing](https://en.wikipedia.org/wiki/Multilocus_sequence_typing) with [mlst](https://github.com/tseemann/mlst)
 - [Phylotyping](https://ami-journals.onlinelibrary.wiley.com/doi/10.1111/1758-2229.12019) (*in silico*) with [EzClermont](https://github.com/nickp60/EzClermont)